emilyyiip/outages/README.md

 ### Univariate Analysis

-In the first part of our exploratory data analysis, I want to look at the distributions of single variables.
+In the first part of our exploratory data analysis, we wanted want to look at the distributions of single variables to determine if there were any relationships that we wanted to study further.

 We wanted to look at the distribution of outages by month to see what month/season seemed to have the most outages.
 <iframe